What is “Western civilization”?

 The Gelede (Yoruba) and specific Igbo masquerades, use satire as a policing tool.
 During festivals, the masquerades will sing songs or perform skits that specifically call out people in the community who have been acting greedily, arrogantly, or immorally.
 This public airing of grievances serves as a "social pressure valve."
 It checks the power of chiefs and wealthy individuals who might otherwise be above the law.
 It reinforces the circular economy of behavior—if you take too much socially, the community will extract your status publicly.

-List of nations and territories beyond the Americas and within the Western hemisphere
+List of nations and territories beyond the Americas and within the Western Hemisphere

 After Heade—Moonlit Landscape by Edouard Duval-Carrié, mixed media on aluminum, 96 × 144,” 2013